 Overall, LanguageLine has impacted over 200+ senior citizens and language students from over 7 countries around the world.
 LanguageLine has found support from German-American clubs across the US, including CaliforniaGermans, the largest German-based organization in California, as well as BAGSO and ServasGermany, two of the largest senior citizen organizations in Germany.

-Andrew is currently a senior at duPont Manual High School in Louisville, Kentucky, and was originally born and raised in Cape Town, South Africa.
-Andrew has a burning passion for serving others as well as languages- speaking English, German, Russian, Italian, Afrikaans, Dutch, French, and Spanish at varying levels!
+Andrew is an incoming freshman at Stanford University, who grew up in both Kentucky and South Africa Andrew has a burning passion for serving others as well as languages- speaking English, German, Russian, Italian, Afrikaans, and Dutch at varying levels!
 He hopes to change the world by providing unique value and by challenging the status quo of education.
-In addition to languages, he loves bowling, skiing, and fitness.